DrBeef/QuestZDoom/README.md

 ----------------------

 * Mods and Texture packs work as per GZDoom
-* I won't be implementing a laser sight
+* I won't be implementing a laser sight - There is a mod included in the mods folder that once enabled will give you a configurable laser-spot
 * I won't be implementing a vignette comfort mask for locomotion, that is what the teleport is for